-Term Definition Data Subjects for the purpose of this policy include all living individuals about whom we hold personal data.
+Term Definition Data Subjects All living individuals about whom we hold personal data.
 This includes volunteers, our staff, staff, and other individuals.
 A data subject need not be a UK national or resident.
-All data subjects have legal rights in relation to their personal information Personal Data means any information relating to an identified or identifiable natural person (a data subject); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person Data Controllers are the people who or organisations which determine the purposes for which, and the manner in which, any personal data is processed.
+All data subjects have legal rights in relation to their personal information Personal Data Any information relating to an identified or identifiable natural person (a data subject); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person Data Controllers The people who or organisations which determine the purposes for which, and the manner in which, any personal data is processed.
 They are responsible for establishing practices and policies in line with Data Protection Law.
-INF is the data controller of all personal data used in our organisation for our own purposes Processing is any activity that involves use of the data.
+WN is the data controller of all personal data used in our organisation for our own purposes Processing Any activity that involves use of the data.
 It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
-Processing also includes transferring personal data to third parties Staff Includes, any individual employed by INF such as staff and those who volunteer in any capacity including the INF Board.
+Processing also includes transferring personal data to third parties Staff Includes, any individual employed by WN such as staff and those who volunteer in any capacity including the WN Board.